mmkal/eson/README.md

 Status](https://coveralls.io/repos/github/mmkal/eson/badge.svg)][Coverage
 Status]

 NOTE: This is a fork from https://github.com/json5/json5, with added support for [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).
 Since JSON5 is a well-established and active project, most references to "JSON5" in the forked repository have _not_ been replaced with "ESON", to avoid merge conflicts.
+View the diff with JSON5 [here](https://github.com/json5/json5/compare/master...mmkal:master) (`lib/parse.js` contains the changes in functionality)

 The JSON5 Data Interchange Format (JSON5) is a superset of [JSON] that aims to alleviate some of the limitations of JSON by expanding its syntax to include